dstnbrkr/VCRURLConnection/README.md

 // The cassette does not have a recorded for this request, so a real
 // network request will be made.
 NSURLConnectionDelegate methods will
-// be called with the real response (and VCRURLConnection will record
+// be called with the real response (VCRURLConnection will record
 // the request/response pair).
 ```